 The Board acknowledges the importance of diversity in terms of age, gender and race, and recognises the benefits of this diversity.
-The Board is of the view that while promoting boardroom diversity is essential, the normal selection criteria based on an effective blend of competencies, skills, extensive experience and knowledge to strengthen the Board should remain a priority.
-Therefore, the Company does not set any specific target for boardroom diversity but will actively work towards achieving the appropriate boardroom diversity.
+The Board is of the view that while promoting boardroom diversity is essential, the normal selection criteria based on an effective blend of competencies, skills, extensive experience and knowledge to strengthen the Board should remain as priority.

-The Board currently has two (2) female Directors, namely YAM Tunku Tun Aminah Binti Sultan Ibrahim Ismail and Ms. Loh Paik Yoong.
+The Board currently has 2 female Directors, namely YAM Tunku Tun Aminah Binti Sultan Ibrahim Ismail and Ms. Loh Paik Yoong.
 The Board is comfortable with the current size and composition which is balanced and appropriate, where the required mix of skills, experience and industry-specific knowledge of the respective Directors are sufficient and effective in discharging the Board's responsibilities and in meeting the Group's current needs and requirements.
-The Board will continue to be mindful of the gender diversity guideline when considering future changes to the Board's composition.
+The Board will continue to be mindful of the gender diversity guideline when considering future changes to the Board's composition and aims to adopt a gender diversity policy by December 2024.